of Aid Stations

-The 2021 race route is identical to that of 2020 and begins with a 3.7 mile loop through Matterley Estate before joining the South Downs Way as it passes through the farm.
-The final 96.5 miles remain identical to that of all previous years and follows the South Downs Way footpath for it's duration with one or two minor exceptions that will be clearly marked on race day.
-The route follows the SDW footpath all the way to Eastbourne, only deviating from the standard course at the points listed on the course page.
+The race route begins with a 3.7 mile loop through Matterley Estate before joining the South Downs Way as it passes through the farm.
+The final 96.3 miles remain identical to that of all previous years, following the South Downs Way National Trail for its duration, only deviating from the standard route at the points listed on the course page.

 A map of the route can be found at the bottom of this page.
 Please note that this does not include the first 3.7 mile loop of the estate which is on private land.
 This will be clearly marked on the day.

 Runners must finish within a 30 hour time limit.
 There are strict cut offs at every aid station on route, designed with the purpose of keeping runners on course to finish within the overall time limit.
 The full aid station plan including cut offs on the route can be found here.

 100 mile Finisher Buckle & Race Shirt to all finishers.

 Runners finishing the course in under 24 hours will receive '100 miles - One Day' buckles commemorating their achievement.

 Runners finishing between 24 and 30 hours will recieve '100 mile - Finisher' buckles.

 Rather than take a buckle and tee, runners can opt to plant a tree instead with Trees not Tees.
 This option can be selected during the registration process.

 Additional prizes will be awarded to 1st, 2nd and 3rd place Male and Female and all Vet Categories: MV40, MV50, MV60, MV70, FV40, FV50, FV60, FV70.